 - in writing.3

 Our traffic and criminal defense lawyers advise clients that there are three effective defenses to charges under this statute.
-These include showing that there was:
+These include showing that:

-This statute is only triggered if a person makes a false report of auto theft.
-This means it is always a defense for a defendant to show that:
+This statute is only triggered if you make a false report of auto theft.
+This means it is always a defense to show that:

 - a car was in fact stolen, or

-- he/she had a good faith (albeit false) belief that auto was taken.
+- you had a good faith (albeit false) belief that auto was taken.

-Recall that an accused is only guilty under this statute if he acts with an intent to deceive.
-A valid defense, then, is for a defendant to show that he did not act with this requisite intent.
+You are guilty under this statute only if you act with an intent to deceive.
+A valid defense, then, is to show that you did not act with this requisite intent.

 Also recall that, in order to establish guilt, a prosecutor must show that a report was made to law enforcement.
-Therefore, a defendant can try to show his/her innocence by saying that a report was never made to the authorities.
-Perhaps, for example, he/she only made a false report to a friend.
+Therefore, you can try to show your innocence by saying that a report was never made to the authorities.
+Perhaps, for example, you only made a false report to a friend.

 3. What are the penalties for violating VC 10501?